jabelzzz/playlistsmith/README.md

    pip install --user pipenv

    # Create and activate the virtual environment
-   pipenv --python 3.10  # Make sure to use the correct Python version pipenv shell  # Activate the virtual environment
+   pipenv --python 3.10  # Make sure to use the Python >=3.10 pipenv shell  # Activate the virtual environment
    ```